Geno Hayes

-Eugene Antonio "Geno" Hayes (August 10, 1987 – April 26, 2021) was an American professional football player who was a linebacker in the National Football League (NFL).
-After playing college football for the Florida State Seminoles, he was selected by the Tampa Bay Buccaneers in the sixth round of the 2008 NFL Draft.
+Eugene Antonio Hayes (August 10, 1987 – April 26, 2021) was an American professional football player who was a linebacker in the National Football League (NFL).
+After playing college football for the Florida State Seminoles, he was selected by the Tampa Bay Buccaneers in the sixth round of the 2008 NFL draft.
 He also played for the Chicago Bears and Jacksonville Jaguars in the NFL.

-High school career
+Early life

 A native of Greenville, Florida, Hayes attended Madison County High School, where he played football and ran track.
 As a junior in 2003, he posted 130 tackles, 20 tackles for a loss, 19 sacks and three interceptions.
 Madison County finished as the Class 2A state runner up to Chaminade-Madonna College Preparatory School that year.
 In his senior year, he added 124 stops with 27 for loss and 11 sacks.
 Madison County again finished as the Class 2A state runner up when they were upset 17–15 by Immokalee High School.
 Hayes earned All-America first-team honors from Parade Magazine, and second-team USA Today All-America honors.
 He also starred in track & field, competing in the 110 hurdles and 300 hurdles.

 Hayes was listed as a four-star recruit by Rivals.com, and ranked as the No. 3 outside linebacker prospect of his class, behind only Tray Blackmon and Ryan Reynolds.
 Recruited by dozens of schools, Hayes took official visits to Georgia, Tennessee, Clemson, and Florida State.
 He committed to FSU on February 2, 2005, and was the seventh-highest graded recruit of the Seminoles' 2005 recruiting class, and the second-highest linebacker behind Derek Nicholson.